 20 Wonderful Day Trips to Take From Seoul

-1. Revel in the Rural Ambiance of Paju
+Revel in the Rural Ambiance of Paju

 There are also certain points from here that enable you a perfect view across to the mysterious hermit kingdom of North Korea.
 This makes Paju a nice alternative day trip from Seoul for those who prefer not to do a DMZ tour.

 There is also the Gyeonggi English Village which was originally created as a place for Korean students to learn English.
 Though officially the Gyeonggi English Village is now closed, unofficially a lot of the dorms are still rented out to visitors, and the coffee shops and stores are open.

 Paju can be reached easily from downtown Seoul; travellers just need to hop on the Paju-bound bus from Hapjeong station (Bus 2200).
 The journey takes approximately 30 minutes in each direction.

 Try Your Hand at Creative Pursuits in the Pocheon Art Valley

 The rocks of the quarry were blasted out to form a stunning man-made lake surrounded by dramatic, jagged rock formations.
 The lake itself is a beautiful place to stop and have a picnic.

 Various special events and performances are hosted throughout the year.
 On a more regular basis, classes and craft workshops such as soap making, pottery classes, and glass-blowing classes are available.

-3. Sample Fresh Seafood Delicacies in Sokcho
+Sample Fresh Seafood Delicacies in Sokcho

-Clustered along the seafront, travellers can find an array of seafood restaurants that sell delicacies which are specific to this region.
+Clustered along the seafront, travellers can find an array of seafood restaurants that sell delicacies that are specific to this region.
 From here, you can also ride a boat to Abai Village – a unique region that is home to those who fled from North Korea after the Korean war.

 Due to Sokcho’s proximity to Seoraksan National Park, a visit to the fishing town can act as a jumping-off point for hiking Mount Seorak and its surroundings.